 The Astrocombo consists of 12 compositions that are not 100% "finished" and that I complete with each guest, each guest has room to interpret the music as they wish.
 A guest stays for a maximum of two years and each season has a different focus.

 I am looking for new ways to approach modern jazz music with the Afro-Peruvian cajon.
-Together with the saxophonist Peter Ehwald and the pianist Julius Windisch, she finds a musical language that combines rhythmic and harmonic concepts of jazz with the expressive possibilities of Afro-Peruvian folklore, creating a densely woven music of great improvisational freedom and breadth.
+Together with the saxophonist Peter Ehwald and the pianist Johannes Lauer, she finds a musical language that combines rhythmic and harmonic concepts of jazz with the expressive possibilities of Afro-Peruvian folklore, creating a densely woven music of great improvisational freedom and breadth.

 Johannes Lauer, Laura Robles, Peter Ehwald